polyseam/cndi/docs/cloud-setup/azure/azure-setup.md

 2. Go to your Subscriptions.

-3. Open the Add role assignment page\
-   Access control (IAM) is the page that you typically use to assign roles to grant access to Azure resources.
-It's also known as identity and access management (IAM) and appears in several locations in the Azure portal.
+3. Select the Subscription you want to use CNDI within.

 4. Click Access control (IAM).

 ![Access control (IAM) page](/docs/cloud-setup/azure/img/sub-access-control.png)

-6. Click Add > Add custom role.\
+6. Click "Add +" > "Add custom role"
-   If you don't have permissions to create custom roles, the Add custom role option will be disabled.

 ![Add custom role](/docs/cloud-setup/azure/img/add-custom-role-button.png)

-8. To create a custom role, begin by assigning a name and description to the role.
+7. To create a custom role, begin by assigning a name and description to the role.

 ![Basic Role Information](/docs/cloud-setup/azure/img/custom-role-basic-tab.png)

-9. Next, proceed to the JSON tab and click "edit" to update the JSON to include `"actions"` as follows:
+8. Next, proceed to the JSON tab and click "edit" to update the JSON to include `"actions"` as follows:

 ![JSON Role Information](/docs/cloud-setup/azure/img/custom-role-json-tab.png)